dnitsch/aws-cli-auth/README.md

 CLI tool for retrieving AWS temporary credentials using SAML providers.

-Firstly, this package currently deals with SAML only (OIDC to come), however if you have an OIDC IdP provider set up to AWS you can use this [package](https://github.com/openstandia/aws-cli-oidc) and likewise this [package](https://github.com/Versent/saml2aws) for standard SAML AWS integrations.
+Firstly, this package currently deals with SAML only, however if you have an OIDC IdP provider set up to AWS you can use this [package](https://github.com/openstandia/aws-cli-oidc) and likewise this [package](https://github.com/Versent/saml2aws) for standard SAML only AWS integrations - standard meaning

 If, however, you need to support a non standard user journeys enforced by your IdP i.e. a sub company selection within your organization login portal, or a selection screen for different MFA providers - PingID or RSA HardToken etc.... you cannot reliably automate the flow or it would have to be too specific.